 Scale Without Borders is a social venture that aims to support newcomers in tech & entrepreneurship.
 Through its programs and community, Scale Without Borders aims to help newcomers grow their businesses or break into and thrive in tech.

-Launched in May 2020, Sandpiper Ventures invests in early-stage women tech entrepreneurs.
-Sandpiper is the first fund of the Atlantic Women’s Venture Fund.
+Launched in May 2020, women-led Sandpiper Ventures invests in early-stage women tech entrepreneurs.
+Sandpiper is the $20 million CAD first fund of the Atlantic Women’s Venture Fund.
 Although the venture capital firm focuses mainly on women-led initiatives, it also supports other projects that drive growth and innovation in Atlantic Canada.

 theBoardlist is an online talent marketplace that connects CEOs searching for board director candidates with highly qualified women and men of colour.